Accessible digital content

 Making content accessible

 When sharing content, it is important to follow a few basic steps to assure it is readable and usable by everyone, including persons with disabilities.
 This page will cover digital documents, PDF remediation options and who to contact for website accessibility support.
-Accessible and inclusive teaching information is available on the Canvas page of this site.
+Accessible and inclusive teaching information is available on the Accessible Canvas and Accessibility tips for teaching resource pages.

 Digital document basics